Self-Chained Image-Language Model for Video Localization and Question Answering: Related Work

-\textbf{Image-to-Video Transfer Learning.} The gap between image- and video-language models has inspired numerous useful methods focusing on image-to-video transfer learning, which leverage a limited number of video frames to enhance learning efficiency \cite{xue2022clip,lei2022revealing, ju2022prompting, ma2022x,fang2022transferring,luo2022clip4clip,fang2021clip2video,lei2021less,cao2022locvtp,xueclip,wang2022object}. \citet{luo2022clip4clip} adapt pre-trained CLIP \cite{radford2021learning} backbone to solve video clip retrieval. \citet{yang2022zero} extend frozen bidirectional language models \cite{vaswani2017attention} to incorporate multiple images and apply additional video-level pre-training to facilitate model adaptation \cite{sung2022vl}. \citet{wang2022language} convert multiple images into hierarchical captions, arranged with a temporal order prompt to help language models comprehend video-level events.
+\textbf{Image-to-Video Transfer Learning.} The gap between image- and video-language models has inspired numerous useful methods focusing on image-to-video transfer learning, which leverage a limited number of video frames to enhance learning efficiency \cite{xu2021videoclip,lei2022revealing, ju2022prompting, ma2022x,fang2022transferring,luo2022clip4clip,fang2021clip2video,lei2021less,cao2022locvtp,xueclip,wang2022object}. \citet{luo2022clip4clip} adapt pre-trained CLIP \cite{radford2021learning} backbone to solve video clip retrieval. \citet{yang2022zero} extend frozen bidirectional language models \cite{vaswani2017attention} to incorporate multiple images and apply additional video-level pre-training to facilitate model adaptation \cite{sung2022vl}. \citet{wang2022language} convert multiple images into hierarchical captions, arranged with a temporal order prompt to help language models comprehend video-level events.
 However, these works employ a uniform sampling strategy that is not language-aware.
 This can lead to the loss of key visual cues for temporal modeling and even burden the models with irrelevant information \cite{lei2021less,wu2019multi}.
 In this paper, we propose a \localizer{} to provide language-aware visual information to video-language tasks.

-\textbf{Language-aware Keyframe Localization.} Many methods \cite{lu2022lgdn,buch2022revisiting,gao2022mist,qian2022locate,kim2023semi,lu2022lgdn,liu2022ts2,wang2022contrastive} have been proposed to address the challenge of language-aware keyframe localization. \citet{buch2022revisiting} optimized an end-to-end pipeline using answer labels to select a single keyframe for downstream tasks. \citet{lu2022lgdn} propose a Language-Guided Denoising Network to filter redundant frames for video retrieval. \citet{qian2022locate} designed a video clip proposal model with predefined ranges, iteratively training it with a QA model. \citet{kim2023semi} utilized a semi-parametric retriever to obtain relevant keyframes based on frame and language feature similarity.
-In contrast, we adopt a large image-LM as our \localizer{} and integrate it with a \answerer{} in a chaining style.
+\textbf{Language-aware Keyframe Localization.} Many methods \cite{lu2022lgdn,buch2022revisiting,gao2022mist,qian2022locate,kim2023semi,lu2022lgdn,liu2022ts2,wang2022contrastive,cui2022video} have been proposed to address the challenge of language-aware keyframe localization. \citet{buch2022revisiting} optimized an end-to-end pipeline using answer labels to select a single keyframe for downstream tasks. \citet{lu2022lgdn} selects frames with separate image and language models, and answers questions by a QA model with multiple training objectives. \citet{qian2022locate} designed a video clip proposal model with predefined ranges, iteratively training it with a QA model. \citet{kim2023semi} utilized a semi-parametric retriever to obtain keyframes based on frame and language feature similarity.
+We adopt a large image-LM as our \localizer{} and chain it with an \answerer{}.
 Our \localizer{} can help to fine-tune \answerer{} in the forward chain and be refined with pseudo-labels in the reverse chain.